MUnit with http4s

 override def munitFixtures: Seq[Fixture[?]] = Seq(db, dbApp)

-Note that the fixtures are initialized in the order listed in munitFixtures
+Note that the fixtures are initialized in the order listed in munitFixtures.
+You want your database to be available

 when your application starts, therefore the database fixture must precede the application fixture.
 Finally, let's write